omigroup/omigroup/README.md

 ## Meetings

-We have weekly meetings on Wednesdays at 9:00 AM Pacific Time in the omi-weekly-meeting channel of the [AngellXR Discord](https://discord.gg/NJtT9grz5E).
+We have weekly meetings on Wednesdays at 14:00 UTC (9:00 AM Pacific Time) in the omi-weekly-meeting channel of the [AngellXR Discord](https://discord.gg/NJtT9grz5E).

 Agendas for future and past meetings can be found in [GitHub Discussions](https://github.com/omigroup/omigroup/discussions/categories/weekly-meetings).